muskan2110/AI-Tools-Mini-Project/README.md

-# AI Tools & Mini Project

-## Project Title
 AI Text Assistant

-## AI Tools Explored
-- ChatGPT
-- Google Gemini
-- Microsoft Copilot

-## What I Learned
+Project Overview

-I learned how AI tools can assist with coding, research, and productivity.
+AI Text Assistant is a simple Python-based project that demonstrates how AI tools can support text processing, coding, research and productivity.

-## Mini Project
+Features

+- Accepts text input from the user
+- Displays the original text
+- Counts words and characters
+- Provides an AI assistant suggestion
-I created a simple Python-based AI Text Assistant that accepts text from the user and provides basic text analysis.
+- Gives a simple text summary based on the text length

-## Technologies Used
+Technologies Used

 - Python
+- AI Tools: ChatGPT, Gemini and Microsoft Copilot

+How to Run

+1. Install Python on your computer.
+2. Download or clone this project from GitHub.
+3. Open the project folder.
+4. Run the following command:

+python ai_text_assistant.py

+5. Enter your text when prompted.

+Example

+The program displays:

+- Original text
+- Word count
+- Character count
-- AI Tools
+- AI assistant suggestion
+- Simple summary

-## Learning Outcome
+Learning Outcome

-This project helped me understand the practical use of AI tools and how they can improve productivity and support coding tasks.
+This project helped me practice Python programming and understand how AI tools can be used for coding, research and productivity.

+Project Status

+Completed